hsk/trans/typeclass/parametric_typeclasses.md

 gramming Languages, pages 355-366, San Franscico,
 CA, January 1990.

-[VS91] Dennis M. Volpano and Geoffery S. Smith.
+[VS91] Dennis M. Volpano and Geffery S. Smith.
 On the complexity of ML typability and overloading.
 In
 J. Hughes, editor, Proceedings of Functional Pro- gramming and Computer Architecture, pages 15-28.